TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomDataProcessing.rst

     data of the calling content element.

 :php:`array $contentObjectConfiguration`
     Contains the configuration of the calling content element.
-In this example all configuration of :typoscript:`tt_content.examples_dataproccustom`
+In this example it is the configuration :typoscript:`tt_content.examples_dataproccustom`

 :php:`array $processorConfiguration`
     Contains the configuration of the currently called data processor.
-In this case the value of :typoscript:`as` and the :typoscript:`stdWrap` configuration of the :typoscript:`categoryList`
+In this example it is the value of :typoscript:`as` and the :typoscript:`stdWrap` configuration of the :typoscript:`categoryList`

 :php:`array $processedData`
-    On calling, contains the processed data of all previously called data processors on this content element.
-Your custom data processor also stores the variables to be send to Fluid here.
+    On calling, contains the processed data of all previously called data processors on this same content element.
+Your custom data processor also stores the variables to be sent to the Fluid template here.

 This is an example implementation of a custom data processor: